Which natural resources are extracted in Germany?

 Uses

 Crude oil is a fossil fuel and mainly used as fuel for vehicles and means of transport and for heating buildings.
-Over the last few years, oil has accounted for 93% of energy consumption in the transport sector and has been used in the form of gasoline, diesel and aviation fuel.6 Oil makes up around 20% of the energy used for heating buildings.
+Over the last few years, oil has accounted for 93 % of energy consumption in the transport sector and has been used in the form of gasoline, diesel and aviation fuel.5 In 2023, 28.5 % of residential buildings in Germany were still heated with fuel oil, especially in rural areas without a connection to the gas grid.
 Crude oil is also used in the chemical industry in particular, for example in the production of plastics and dyes, foams, detergents, medicines, lubricants and cosmetics.

 Natural gas